yobd/yav/README.md

 ##[Versioning](https://github.com/yobd/yav/blob/master/README.md#Versioning)

-Font Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
+Add Video will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`